tinygo-org/bluetooth/README.md

 ### BBC micro:bit

 The [BBC micro:bit](https://microbit.org/) uses an nRF51 chip with a CMSIS-DAP interface.

+You will need to install OpenOCD (http://openocd.org/) to flash the board.

-This means you must first flash the SoftDevice firmware by copying the .hex file to the device, for example (on Linux):
+First, flash the SoftDevice firmware by copying the .hex file to the device.
+For example (on Linux):

+	cd bluetooth
     cp ./s110_nrf51_8.0.0/s110_nrf51_8.0.0_softdevice.hex /media/yourusername/MICROBIT/

-Once you have copied the SoftDevice firmware to the BBC micro:bit, you can flash your TinyGo program.
-To do this we must use the CMSIS-DAP interface instead of the default mass-storage interface, by using the `-programmer=cmsis-dap` flag:
+Once you have copied the SoftDevice firmware to the BBC micro:bit, you can then flash your TinyGo program:

-    tinygo flash -target=microbit-s110v8 -programmer=cmsis-dap ./examples/heartrate
+    tinygo flash -target=microbit-s110v8 ./examples/heartrate

 ### Supported Chips